 Accommodations for Students with Disabilities

 If a student has a disability that requires special accommodations, they may be approved for testing with their own computer if authorized by VU’s Office of Diverse Abilities and Accommodations.
 For example, a student that is legally blind may be authorized to use their own computer if it is equipped with a special large display, Zoom Text program, Braille keyboard, tactile feedback, etc. However, the test must still be administered under the supervision of an approved test proctor and very carefully monitored to insure protection of the testing protocol and test content.
 Post-test, ALL internet browser history, cookies, etc. must be deleted by the proctor, and the device reverted to its "pre-test" configuration.

 Student Assistance during Accuplacer Testing

 No assistance can be given to any student who is testing with regard to content of the Accuplacer test.
 No de-briefing of the test by the proctor or instructor is permitted.
 The Accuplacer test has built in accommodations for unlimited time, and for calculator use within the test on mathematics problems that allow such use.
-No other test accommodations (readers/scribes, unauthorized calculators, etc.) are permitted unless approved in advance by VU’s Office of Disability Services.
+No other test accommodations (readers/scribes, unauthorized calculators, etc.) are permitted, unless approved in advance by VU’s Office of Diverse Abilities and Accommodations.

 Accuplacer Practice Sites